syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Sections.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Sections/Link-previous-section).

 ### Remove Headers and Footers

 You can remove the headers and footers from an existing Word document.
 The following code example explains how to remove the headers and footers from an existing Word document.